drbothen/drone-charts/README.md

 Visit the [support forum](https://discourse.drone.io/) for support.

+## Contributing

+For details on how to contribute changes or additions to this repository, see the [Contributor's guide](CONTRIBUTING.md).

 ## License

 This repository's contents are licensed under the 2-clause BSD license.
 See the included [LICENSE](LICENSE) file for a copy.